 In younger grades when you are planning a celebration or class activity and you need supplies, you can just post it in Facebook and parents can quickly sign up to bring things in.
 No more duplicate items or having to communicate that another person already signed up to bring the same item.
 Also think of it as a teaching tool in the upper grades.
 You can allow students to pose questions about homework and get other students' or the teacher’s responses.
 Students can even share their thoughts on an assignment and collaborate on a project.

 The possibilities are endless and I have just begun exploring them this year.
 Ask your students if their parents have a Facebook account or if they have an account themselves.
 Most likely, they will.
 I teach at a Title 1 school and almost all of my parents already had Facebook accounts.
-I had found a tool that most of my parents were already checking daily and it has been working great!
+Facebook is a tool that most of my parents were already checking daily, and it has been great for our classroom!

 A picture is worth a thousand words.

 Shutterfly is a great way to digitally share the events and happenings in your classroom.
-Click here to create a free Web site in minutes that you can privately share with your students’ families.
-You can add class photos and videos that parents can even purchase straight from the site.
-Click here for a sample Shutterfly photo Web site.
+Not only can you create photo albums online, you can also privately share them with your students' families.
+Parents can even purchase class photos and videos straight from the site.
 I am working this year to have a parent volunteer create and update this page for my class.

 Up until last year, I did the typical primary grade morning message.
 But there was just something that didn’t make sense about writing the message with the students before they even had their day.
 Last year we began a class blog.
 At the end of the school day we would discuss what we did that day and use this time as a modeled or shared writing activity.
 The kids enjoyed taking pictures and adding it to our blog.
 Read our class blog from last year.
 You will notice that we usually wrote Mondays through Wednesdays because of scheduling and that the blog stops in March when I went on maternity leave.